sebastiano123-c/DroneIno/docs/README.md

 The power is supplied by the 11.1V 2200mAh (3800 should be better) 3s 20C LiPo battery.
 The battery powers the motors and the ESP32.
 Battery voltage is measured by GPIO-39 using a voltage divider with R1 = 5.1 kOhm and R2 = 1.55 kOhm.
+Take a look at the [batteryCalc](https://github.com/sebastiano123-c/DroneIno/tree/main/test/batteryCalc.cpp) file to calculate the voltage divider.

 Consider that each of the 3 cells of the battery can have a maximum voltage of 4.2V, thus the total battery voltage should be 4.2V*3 = 12.6V.
 **Warning:** *Do not discharge the battery's cells under 3V, thus never let our battery go under the 3V*3 = 9V.*